A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Proposed Method

 \subsection{Residual Temporal and Channel Attention Group}

 Now we show our residual temporal and channel attention group (RTCAG) (seen in Fig. \ref{rtcag}).
-After the shallow feature extraction, the feature map is processed with the series structures of signal channel attention module (SCA), residual non-local temporal attention module (RNTA) and residual feature extraction (RFE) to output a EDA feature vector.
-The purpose of attention mechanism is to adaptively reweight the shallow feature for more useful messages in channel and temporal dimensions.
+After the shallow feature extraction, the feature map is processed with the series structures of signal channel attention module (SCA), residual nonlocal temporal attention module (RNTA), and residual feature extraction (RFE) to output an EDA feature vector.
+The purpose of the attention mechanism is to adaptively reweight the shallow feature for more useful messages in the channel and temporal dimensions.
 Hence, the SCA and RNTA are plugged before RFE.
-To reduce the computational expense and mine the inter-channel correlation between different time phase, we split the shallow features in temporal-level and feed the clips into SCA and RNTA in order.